MechanicalRock/mechanicalrock.github.io/_posts/2021-04-28-fed-talk-s01e02-theme-providers.md

 ## Colour Palette

-Some may argue colour is meaningless, others are so passionate about it they can tell you what the hexadecimal code is for a given colour on top fo their head.
-Either way, colour exists and most are fortunate to witness its array and uses in the world.
-If used well it can promote your brand and cognitively remind people of your brand, it can indicate a level of severity, attract the eye.
+Colour exists and most are fortunate to witness its array and uses in the world.
+If used well it can promote your brand and cognitively remind people of your brand, it can indicate a level of severity and attract the eye.
 Ultimately colour has meaning.

 MUI's Theme allow you to configure a palette, which is a make up "colour intention".
 Here are the colour intentions and their uses.